-All prospective substitute teachers must complete a classified staff application for employment in order to be considered for substitute teaching assignments in Lincoln County School District #2.
+All prospective substitute teachers must complete a certified substitute teacher application for employment in order to be considered for substitute teaching assignments in Lincoln County School District #2.
 Following is a checklist of requirements for application:

-- Complete all sections of the LCSD#2 Application for Classified Employment - □ Interview with an administrator - Complete all paperwork and pay fees for a background check - Complete application to the Wyoming Professional Teaching Standards Board (PTSB) for substitute teaching certification - This requires a \$100 application fee - Applicants must either have an associate's degree or the equivalent (60 credits), or complete a substitute teaching training course as prescribed by the Wyoming PTSB
+- ☐ Complete all sections of the LCSD#2 Application - ☐ Upon invitation, interview with an administrative team - If position is offered, complete all paperwork and pay fees for a background check - Complete application to the Wyoming Professional Teaching Standards Board (PTSB) for substitute teaching certification - o This requires a \$125 application fee - Applicants must either have an associate's degree or the equivalent (60 credits), or complete a substitute teaching training course as prescribed by the Wyoming PTSB

 All applications that meet the above standards are reviewed for consideration.
 Applicants are selected for interview based on district need and the quality of the application.
-Successful candidates are placed on the district's Substitute Teaching List.
+Successful candidates are placed on the district's Substitute Teaching List